Mentawai people: Culture and lifestyle

 One major environmental problem for the Mentawai people is deforestation as their rainforests contain rich timber.
 In 2015, 20,000 hectares of forest was set aside as a palm oil plantation area in Siberut.
 Local NGOs pressured the Indonesian authorities to cancel the permit, which included Mentawai traditional lands.
 However, even with this success, the possibility of logging remains a constant threat on the islands.
 More than 80 percent of the Mentawai Islands are owned and managed by the state, which makes it difficult for Mentawai people to manage their own lands and natural resources.

-Without the collective voice of the Mentawai community, their rights and the protection of Siberut’s natural resources will be entirely subject to state control.
+Without the collective voice of the Mentawai community, their rights and the protection of Siberut's natural resources will be entirely subject to state control.
 Thus, beginning in 2009 members of the Mentawai community recognized the need to preserve their traditions as a means of improving their health, well-being and quality of life.
 As a result, they began seeking change, having surveyed the wider community and discerned that an overwhelming majority wanted to protect and perpetuate their culture.
 One proposed strategy includes community driven indigenous educational programs.
 They are designed to provide indigenous Mentawai with the opportunity to reconnect with and learn the most important and relevant aspects of their cultural and environmental heritage.
 The programs, while still being developed and implemented, will run in conjunction with mainstream education and will be taught by the Mentawai for the Mentawai organization.
 Another promising program called "The Cultural and Ecological Education Program" provides opportunities for Mentawai people to learn the aspects of indigenous education and lifestyle they deem most important for their current and future prosperity.
-There is great optimism among the community that these programs will be a success, however, significant financial investment is needed to ensure they flourish in the years to come.

-Various shops and technology have been brought into the tribe land because of globalization, and tours are even given to those who want to experience the daily life of the tribe and interact with its inhabitants.
+Customs and Culture

+The Mentawai people generally live in groups according to their respective tribes.
+Each tribe usually inhabits and has a specific village (langgai).
+In its later development, in a village there are usually two classifications, namely the village-opening tribe group (si bakat langgai) and the immigrant tribe group (si toi).
+Their villages are usually established along the river.
+The village-opening group has certain rights, especially in controlling land and the location of food sources in their residential environment.
+Members of immigrant descendants who want to open fields or build houses must ask permission from the clan leader of the village-opening descendants.